Vault

 parameter on

-Roles and the permitted_dns_domains
+Roles and the sef of parameters for

-parameter to set the Name Constraints extension
+to set the Name Constraints extension

 on root and intermediate generation.
-This allows for several layers of
+This allows for several layers of separation of

-separation of concerns between TLS-based services.
+concerns between TLS-based services.

 Cross-Signed intermediates